ygemici/osz/docs/bootopts.md

 creating a disk image, the contents of that file are taken from [etc/CONFIG](https://github.com/bztsrc/osz/blob/master/etc/CONFIG).

 This file is a plain ASCII file with key=value pairs parsed by [core/env.c](https://github.com/bztsrc/osz/blob/master/src/core/env.c).
 No whitespaces allowed, and each pair is separated by a newline (0x0A) character.
-The file has to be one page long (4096 bytes on x86_64), and filled up with spaces.
+The file has to be one page long (4096 bytes on x86_64), and filled up with newlines.
 You can put comments in it with '//'.

 Keys are ASCII names without spaces, values can be decimal and hexadecimal numbers, booleans or strings.